DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-01-changing-application-process.md

 We need to do more research to understand why providers do not give feedback to candidates, as this is a fundamental issue and prevents candidates from applying again.

+## Next steps

-We’ll also be continuing to improve the designs to give candidates more flexibility when applying.
-We plan to launch some of the designs we tested this recruitment cycle (like publishing guidance on the application process).
-We’ll launch the bigger changes next recruitment cycle (like allowing applications to become ‘inactive’).
+We’ll continue to iterate the designs.

+We plan to launch some of the designs we tested this recruitment cycle, like publishing guidance on the application process.

+We’ll launch the bigger changes next recruitment cycle, like allowing applications to become ‘inactive’.